 India’s aviation industry is growing rapidly, and the government plans to invest $120 billion in civil aviation expansion and modernization projects over the next ten years, which presents tremendous opportunities for U.S. businesses.
-The itinerary includes a Business Roundtable and Networking Reception for U.S. companies on Tuesday, September 12, 2017 at the General Aviation Manu-facturers Association (GAMA) in Washington, D.C.
+The itinerary included a Business Roundtable and Networking Reception for U.S. companies at the General Aviation Manu-facturers Association (GAMA) in Washington, D.C.

 - Ministry of Civil Aviation